intel-iot-devkit/iot-samples-cloud-setup/m2x-mqtt.md

 ## M2X IoT initial signup

 1. Create an account on https://m2x.att.com, if you do not yet have one.
-If you already have an account, you can skip directly to "Adding your device" below.
+If you already have an account, you can skip directly to "Adding your first device" below.
 ![](./images/att-m2x/m2x-signup.png)

 2. Fill out your information when signing up.